-Gene Hackman turned down the film several times, but was ultimately convinced to sign on after a phone call by Director Tony Scott.
+Gene Hackman turned down this movie several times, but was ultimately convinced to sign on after a phone call by director Tony Scott.
 Will Smith later signed on at a relative post-Independence Day (1996) bargain price because he wanted to work with Hackman.

 Will Smith improvised Dean's line about buying the lingerie for himself to try cross-dressing on the weekends.
 Smith has said it was difficult to restrain his comedic instincts during a dramatic role.

-Reynold's birthday is 9/11.
-Ironically, the "surveillance society" Hammersly mentions would eventually become the "Patriot Act" passed under the Bush administration post-9/11, only three years after this film was produced.
+Thomas Brian Reynolds' (Jon Voight's) birthday is September 11.
+Ironically, the "surveillance society" Hammersley mentions eventually became the "Patriot Act" passed under the Bush administration post-9/11, only three years after this movie was produced.

 The latitude and longitude given during the chase are the location of the real C.I.A.
 Headquarters in Langley, Virginia.

 Tom Cruise was originally signed on to star in this movie, but had to turn it down because he was still filming Eyes Wide Shut (1999).

 The portable video game system that Dean's son uses, and in which "the disc" won't work, is an NEC Turbo Express.
 It was a GameBoy competitor albeit with the ability to play TurboGrafx-16 games on a color screen.
 By the time this film premiered, it had faded into relative obscurity, making it the perfect piece of tech.